openorch/openorch/README.md

   </div>
 </p>

-Originally built as a local ChatGPT alternative, OpenOrch quickly evolved into a powerful, language-agnostic microservices platform for AI application development.
+Originally built as an on-premise ChatGPT alternative, OpenOrch quickly evolved into a powerful, language-agnostic microservices platform for AI application development.

 ## Why